maciakl/InstantWebsite/readme.markdown

 * **server watch** - start a web server on port 3000

 The default task is `server watch` which starts a server then watches for changes and validates HTML as you edit.

+Deploying the Website
+---

+Upload `components/`, and `index.html` to your server.
+You probably may want to edit `index.html` a little bit so that it doesn't look exactly like the example.

 [n]: http://nodejs.org/
 [b]: http://twitter.github.com/bower/